Industry Specialist Mentor Australian 1st & 2nd Year Apprentices / Trainees*

 The program will assist 1st and 2nd year apprentices and trainees in overcoming life and work-based challenges.
 Helping them work towards completion of their trade training.

-We are pleased to announce that FIAA are an approved provider of the Department of Education and Training (DET) ISMAA program.
-FIAA will provide FREE on the job mentoring support.
+We are pleased to announce that ACFA are an approved provider of the Department of Education and Training (DET) ISMAA program.
+ACFA will provide FREE on the job mentoring support.
 This will be a tailored, individualised mentoring program.

 ISMAA is available to all businesses within the furnishing, kitchens and bathroom manufacturing sectors who have 1st & 2nd year apprentices or trainees.

 ACFA will be contacting apprentices, trainees and employers to inform them of the benefits of participating in this FREE (Government Subsidised) mentoring program.

 ACFA's collaboration with the ISMAA program will ensure the ongoing development of a highly skilled and competent workforce within the Furniture and Cabinetmaking trades.